Jean Baptiste & Associates

 Many prospective tenants are so excited and determined to rent a dwelling, that they don’t read the lease before signing.
 Later, they find out that they are responsible for things that they didn’t know they would be, like where their guests park or mowing the grass.
 Some landlords even charge fees for things like having toys in the yard or working on cars in the driveway.

 For landlords, there is often confusion concerning rights.
 Landlords sometimes believe that if they don’t like a tenant or want them to leave for some reason, they can just evict them.
 The process isn’t that simple, no matter what the lease says.
 In fact, a landlord has to have a good reason if they don’t want to renew a lease and the tenant has been paying in a timely manner.

 Bergen Rental Disputes

-Though a landlord can evict a tenant, the tenants also have rights which require landlords to justify an eviction.
-The process that needs to be followed for an eviction depends entirely on the landlord’s reasons for wanting to evict the tenant.
+Though a landlord can evict a tenant, the tenants also have rights that require landlords to justify an eviction.
+The process that needs to be followed for eviction depends entirely on the landlord’s reasons for wanting to evict the tenant.

 Why You Need a Bergen County Landlord Tenant Lawyer

 Both the tenant and the landlord put themselves at risk when they don’t have an experienced Bergen County landlord-tenant lawyer to help manage disputes and disagreements.
 In many cases, the tenant can end up living with restrictions they don’t want to deal with, and the landlord can face expensive eviction proceedings that only get more expensive when they aren’t carried out correctly.